• Skip to primary navigation

 Ingredients for Eve's pudding.

-• Bramley Apples - you'll need 750g of Bramley apples, which need to be peeled and chopped.
+Bramley Apples - you'll need 750g of Bramley apples.
 If you can't get hold of Bramley apples, use any cooking apple or tart eating apple such as Granny Smith.
-If using a dessert apple, you will need to reduce the amount of sugar used to sweeten them.
+If using a dessert apple, you'll need to reduce the amount of sugar used to sweeten them.

-• Cinnamon - although not a traditional ingredient in Eve's pudding, this warming ground spice gives the apples a lovely flavour.
+Cinnamon - although not a traditional ingredient in Eve's pudding, this warming ground spice gives the apples a lovely warming flavour.

-• Caster Sugar - to sweeten the Bramley apples.
-If you like your apples very tart, use only half the sugar quantity specified in the recipe card.
+Caster Sugar - to sweeten the Bramley apples.
+But, if you like your apples very tart, use only half the sugar quantity specified in the recipe card.

 For the vanilla sponge;

-• Golden Caster Sugar - or use ordinary caster sugar or granulated sugar.
+Golden Caster Sugar - or use white caster sugar or granulated sugar.

 The recipe card with ingredient quantities and detailed instructions can be found at the bottom of the post